GoogleChrome/developer.chrome.com/site/en/blog/colrv1-fonts/index.md

 top.
 There are four types of color fills: solid colors, linear gradients, radial gradients, and sweep/conic gradients.
 COLRv1 lets you reposition and transform glyph elements using a full set of translate, rotate, sheer, and scale transformations.
-Plus, it features a few extra features, such as support for font variations.
+Plus, it features support for font variations and reuses existing shape definition formats in the font.

 <figure> {% Img
     src="image/roKb5a4ddjOSoIbxRFI9kDeuVvE2/GRJkXpRBl8vdCAWcIjA1.png", alt="Blue